TRACKER LAUNCH DATE ASTRONOMY SPACEX CONTROVERSY FAQ REFLECT ORBITAL

 ~390kmALTITUDE

 Deployed from the Progress M-15 cargo spacecraft while docked to the Mir space station.
 A 20-metre aluminised Mylar reflector — folded flat for launch — was unfurled and oriented toward the Sun.
-It successfully reflected a 5km spot of sunlight across the nighttime surface of Europe, briefly brightening the ground below to about the level of a moderately bright star.
-Observers on the ground could see the satellite as a moving point of light.
+It successfully reflected a 5km spot of sunlight across the nighttime surface of Europe, briefly brightening the ground within the beam footprint to approximately full-moon levels.
+To observers outside the beam, the satellite itself appeared as a faint star-like point (approximately magnitude 3–5) streaking past at 8km/s.
 The mirror was then folded and the Progress craft deorbited on schedule.
 The experiment was led by Russian engineer Vladimir Syromyatnikov and was partly funded by Austrian aerospace interests who proposed using such technology for Arctic and sub-Arctic illumination during winter months.
 It remains the only orbital mirror that has ever fully worked as intended.

 FEBRUARY 4–5, 1999 · DEPLOYMENT FAILURE